-We expect that our revenues in the foreseeable future will be derived primarily from products and services provided to the pharmaceutical and biotechnology industries.
-Accordingly, our success will depend directly upon the success of the companies within these industries and their demand for our products and services.
-Our operating results may fluctuate substantially due to reductions and delays in research and development expenditures by companies in these industries.
-These reductions and delays may result from factors such as:
+We expect that our revenues in the foreseeable future will be derived primarily from products and services provided to the pharmaceutical and biotechnology industries as well as to the academic community.
+Accordingly, our success will depend in large part upon the success of the companies within

-- o changes in economic conditions; - changes in the regulatory environment affecting health care and health care providers; - o pricing pressures; - market-driven pressures on companies to consolidate and reduce costs; and - o other factors affecting research and development spending.
+- changes in economic conditions; - consolidation in the pharmaceutical industry; - changes in the regulatory environment affecting health care and health care providers; - pricing pressures; - market-driven pressures on companies to consolidate and reduce costs; and - other factors affecting research and development spending.